-- Assign responsibility for implementation and coordination of Continuous Quality Improvement (CQI) activities and technical assistance. - Set forth the purpose and scope of CQI activities. - Establish periodic review of service delivery process in accordance with COA standards and the DCF Quality Management Plan with quarterly case file reviews. - Continue periodic review of organizational and management processes including the effectiveness of policies and procedures. - Outline the methods and timeframes for quarterly as well as ongoing monitoring. - Define the methods for reporting findings of the monitoring. - Review progress for all services provided by ChildNet as well as its contracted providers. - Support progress toward achieving short term (Operations Plan) and long range (Strategic Plan) goals related to scorecard performance, contract performance measures, internal targets, and service recipient outcomes. - Provides for an assessment of the CQI system, including any barriers to and supports for implementation, as needed.
+- Assign responsibility for implementation and coordination of Continuous Quality Improvement (CQI) activities and technical assistance. - Set forth the purpose and scope of CQI activities. - Establish periodic review of service delivery process in accordance with COA standards and the Department of Children and Families' (DCF) Results-Oriented Accountability Program with quarterly case file reviews. - Continue periodic review of organizational and management processes, including the effectiveness of policies and procedures. - Outline the methods and timeframes for quarterly reviews as well as ongoing monitoring. - Define the methods for reporting findings. - Review progress for all services provided by ChildNet as well as its contracted providers. - Support progress toward achieving short term (Operations Plan) and long range (Strategic Plan) goals related to scorecard performance, contract performance measures, internal targets, and service recipient outcomes. - Provides for an assessment of the CQI system, including any barriers to and supports for implementation, as needed.